NEW: An agent drops Manziel, says it's "painfully obvious that his future rests solely in his own hands"

 She said Manziel became aggressive and hit her several times, including once on the left ear.
 She said Manziel insisted on driving her to her apartment in Fort Worth because she was drunk.
 Manziel hit her again on the drive there, she told police.

-The pair went into her apartment and at some point, she fled to a neighbor's place while Manziel ran away.
-A neighbor called 911 despite Crowley's objection.
+The pair went into her apartment and at some point, she fled to a neighbor’s place while Manziel reportedly ran away.
+A neighbor called 911 despite Crowley’s objection.

-In the Fort Worth report, investigators say some of Crowley's answers were vague, and she became increasingly uncooperative as the interview progressed.
-She cut off their questioning, saying she didn't want her injuries to be photographed and didn't want to fill out a report.
+In the Fort Worth report, investigators said some of Crowley’s answers were vague, and she became increasingly uncooperative as the interview progressed.
+She cut off their questioning, saying she didn’t want her injuries to be photographed and didn’t want to fill out a report.

 The Browns said Thursday that the team had nothing more to add to a statement released earlier this week.